Ashwagandha – The winter cherry from Ayurveda

 The ashwagandha group possessed a significant reduction on the stress assessment scales.

-For example, the level of the stress hormone cortisol fell by over 27% on average.
-The PSS score (Perceived Stress Scale), i.e. the scale for perceived stress, was reduced by 44%.
+For example, the cortisol levels fell by over 27% on average.
+The PSS score (Perceived Stress Scale), which measures perceived stress, was reduced by 44%.

 The results of this study make it clear that ashwagandha extract increases stress resistance, thereby improving self-rated quality of life [16].